How can I get rid of acne on my face?

 5. Green tea products

-Some studies have shown that green tea extracts may help reduce acne.
+Some studies have shown that green tea extracts can help reduce acne.
 Their beneficial effects include:

 Other measures to be taken